gkettani/event-streaming-platform/README.md

 Step 3: Define the configuration of the cluster in the `config/config.yaml` file.

-Step 4: Start the nodes in the cluster by running the following command on each node:
+Step 4: Start the nodes in the cluster:
 ```bash
 go run cmd/main.go
 ```